carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 You are given the ingredients and the final solution, but you don’t know the recipe.
 So, what you need to do it to find the “fitting” of the ingredients, that would result in your solution.

-We can think about the following questions whenever we encounter a situation involving machine learning.
+Think about the following questions whenever we encounter a situation involving machine learning.

 > ## Conceptual Questions
 >